 The entrance is free, but they close at 5 pm, so just make sure that you manage to visit it.
 If you are hungry, you might go to Voronezh restaurant: it is in Prechistenka street not far from the cathedral: Tripadvisor scored it at 4 (just to be clear: I didn’t go there).

 What to do in Moscow in the evening

 I suggest spending the evening in one of the observation decks of Moscow.
 There are 2 really famous ones, and you can get to both of them taking the underground.
 Let’s take them one by one.

 The observation deck on the Sparrow Hills (the red line from Kropotkinskaya station to Vorob’evy Gory) offers truly amazing views of Moscow.
 You will see the new business district Moscow City with its skyscrapers (you might wonder what is so special about it, but when you see them standing out of the main cityscape, you will understand it), the Luzhniki Stadium, the famous Stalin’s skyscrapers (the so-called Seven Sisters), etc. Actually, one of these skyscrapers, the MGU (the State University of Moscow) building will be just behind you.
 What is important to note here is that the deck is in a park, so you will have to go through it and climb some steps as well.
-If you are tired by this time, I think it is better to choose the other deck.

 The observation deck at the Russian Academy of Sciences is closer to the city center, and, in my humble opinion, offers a better view of Moscow, as in addition to Moscow City and Luzhniki you can see the Moskva River flowing just below you, the Cathedral of Christ the Savior, the giant statue of Peter I, and some other fancy buildings.
 If I were to choose, I would go to this one, but keep in mind that to get there you will have to walk a lot: take the red line to Vorob’evy Gory and then on foot along Andreevsky embankment.